Where To Take Someone When It’s Your Treat guide image

 POWERED BY

-The Quality Chop House’s £25 set lunch is one of London’s best deals.
+The Quality Chop House’s £29 set lunch is one of London’s best deals.
 If you don’t know the Clerkenwell restaurant, then you should.
-Its Grade II-listed building has been serving food since around 1869 and there’s a glorious ye olde British feel to the space, complete with original wooden pews.
+Its Grade II-listed building has been serving British food since around 1869 and there’s a gloriously Dickensian feel to the space, complete with tiles and original wooden pews.
 Be it a thank-you lunch or a several-years-belated birthday celebration, QCH is going to wow, especially as the three-course set lunch hits the marks labelled sensational and value.
 One week it might feature beef mince on dripping toast while the next could have treacle tart for pudding.
-Whatever you’re getting, it's guaranteed to be good.

 It’s not an exaggeration to say that Mr. Ji is making some of the most innovative food in London.
-The Camden spot describes itself as ‘east meets west’—and you can see why with things like its unique béchamel-filled take on prawn toast or its dumpling skin tacos.
+The Camden spot describes itself as ‘east meets west’—and you can see that in its unique béchamel-filled take on prawn toast or its dumpling skin tacos.
 But, more than anything, it’s a guaranteed good time that feels out of the ordinary.
 The room is a clean cut, modern affair that wouldn’t look out of place on Dezeen’s feed, but the food is the reason you want to take someone here—especially as 99% of it is under the £20 mark.

-Sudu means spoon in Malay—and that’s exactly what you’ll be encouraged to do at this charming, cosy restaurant in Queen’s Park.
+Sudu means spoon in Malay—and that’s exactly what you’ll be encouraged to do at this charming, cosy Malaysian restaurant in Queen’s Park.
 Spoon mouthful after mouthful of tender, rich beef rendang into a pillowy, egg-filled roti, or straight into your mouth.
-But it’s not just the excellent versions of Malaysian classics that make Sudu somewhere you can bring pretty much anyone.
-The laid-back, neighbourhood restaurant invites intimate catch-ups that feel special without having to spend a fortune.
+The homely, laid-back neighbourhood restaurant invites intimate catch-ups that feel special without having to spend a fortune.
 The aromatic chicken rice, the fact that the mains all fall around the £15 mark, and the buzz that you’ll find here on a Friday night all make this the kind of restaurant that makes us grateful to live in London.

-Stop scrolling through Groupon, because whatever 20% off deal you find there, the afternoon tea at The Coral Room, a high-ceilinged, artwork-filled room in The Bloomsbury Hotel is better.
-It’s not cheap, but it’s incredible value for the £45 you spend per person.
-It involves little egg mayonnaise brioche buns, a lemon and basil drizzle cake we wish we could supersize, and faultless service.
+Stop scrolling through Groupon because whatever 20% off deal you find there, the afternoon tea at The Coral Room, a high-ceilinged, artwork-filled room in a Bloomsbury hotel, is better.
+It’s not cheap, but it’s incredible value for the £55 you spend per person.
+It involves little egg mayonnaise brioche buns, a pistachio opera cake, and faultless service.
 You can order as many refills of tea as you’d like, and if you request it ahead of time, they can cater to any dietary requirements.
-It’s perfect for special occasions, finger sandwich-fuelled catch-ups, and pretty much any time that your priority is good lighting.
+It’s perfect for special occasions and pretty much any time that your priority is good lighting.

 Bubala, a Middle Eastern restaurant in Spitalfields, knows best.
 No really, that’s what their sharing menu is called.
-Leave your overthinking at the door and surrender to the fluffy laffa to swipe through burnt butter hummus, and many-layered potato latkes with shards of salt and a garlic dip.
+Surrender to the uncomplicated, delicious fluffy laffa to swipe through burnt butter hummus, and many-layered potato latkes with shards of salt.
 With its pastel walls, a tiled bar area, and oversized plants, Bubala feels special but not in an obnoxious “I spent all of my rent money on this so you WILL enjoy it” sort of way.
-And with the generous collection of dishes on the set menu setting you back £40, you can afford to treat someone special to charred oyster mushroom skewers and not get the Sunday scaries about paying rent.
+And with the generous set menu setting you back £42, you can afford to treat someone special and not get the Sunday scaries about paying rent.

 Maybe it’s the sleek, bare walls that are made almost entirely of marble and black cladding, or maybe it’s the wooden wrap-around counter that makes you wish you had an Acne leather jacket to wear.
-Or it could be the simple ceramic plates that are just a bit too big to fit in a bag and take home, but something about eating at Temaki makes you feel really cool.
+But something about eating at Temaki makes you feel really cool.
 Rock up at this 18-seater sushi restaurant in Brixton and get involved in the set menu.
 For £32 you get things like akami tuna, crab, salmon, otoro, prawn tempura, and BBQ eel rolls.
 Get drawn into the fishy smoke show happening in front of you, order some yuzu negronis, and see where the night takes you.
 Spoiler: it's somewhere delicious.

 Chase Sapphire Card Ad